egiberne/100-days-of-code/log.md

 **Thoughts:** I struggled with CSS margin, padding, and Flexbox layout—but I’m starting to understand them better and feel more confident.

 **Link to Work:** [Hometown Homepage](https://2025-my-hometown-homepage.netlify.app/)

+### Day 2 of #100DaysOfCode, 2025
+Started counter app project.
+I have a hard time to understand the difference between `.innerText` and `.textContent` , but feeling more confident with the **DOM** with **javascript**.

+### Day 3 of #100DaysOfCode
+Wrapped up the Counter App ✅
+Kicked off a new project using #HTML, #CSS & #JavaScript to explore the DOM.
+Happy Coding

+### Day 4 of #100DaysOfCode
+Picking up where I left off in a new project focused on solving **JavaScript** challenges.
+Still exploring the **DOM** and diving deeper into other JavaScript features.
+Happy Coding & KeepBuilding !

+### Day 5 of #100DaysOfCode
+Kicking off a **Scoreboard project**, built with #HTML, #CSS, and #JavaScript.
+Took a sneak peek at LeetCode 30 Days of JS #Challenges.
+I confused with all the different options to create JavaScript **function**.
+Happy Coding & Keep Building